mila-chab/Blunomy-Test/README.md

 ## The Medium dataset
 The issue in this dataset is that there are two different kinds of clusters: one along the vertical axis and one along the (x, y) coordinates.
 I will therefore treat this dataset the same way I have with the easy dataset, by adding one more cluster.
 First, I have separated the data along the z-axis, which gave me 2 clusters, which I will call the 'z-clusters'.
 Then, I solved the problem exactly the same way than the Easy dataset in each z-cluster.
 We can notice 3 curves and 4 curves respectively in the z-clusters.
 One of the issue I have encountered here is that the KMeans algorithm labels the clusters in a random order.
 Indeed, as I have given a list of the number of clusters in each z-cluster (so, 4 and 3), sometimes the algorithm inverts the order of the labelling and the clustering doesn't work...
+So, if the clustering doesn't seem to work, the code has to be executed again.

+# Numerical Results

+Standard deviation of the residuals:
+For the z-cluster with 4 curves: [0.140, 0.158, 0.290,  0.129]
+For the z-cluster with 3 curves: [0.279, 0.279, 0.322]